kdm9/kWIP/doc/kwip.rst

 The inner product between two vectors is directly related to the distance between the vectors in Euclidean space.
-This has been utilised several times in Bioinformatics to implement measures of genetic similarity between two sequences, including the :math:`D2` statistic.
+This has been utilised several times in bioinformatics to implement measures of genetic similarity between two sequences, including the :math:`D2` statistic.
 Traditionally, the software which implement these and similar algorithms operate on known genetic sequences, e.g. those taken from a reference genome. ``kWIP``'s innovation is